nayname/docs/scripts/versioning/README.md

 **What it does:**

-- Fetches changelog from the product's GitHub repository
+- Fetches changelog from the product's GitHub repository (auto-detects `CHANGELOG.md`/variants)
 - Parses and converts to Mintlify format
 - Updates release notes file in `docs/<subdir>/next/`